A One-Bowl Lemon Snacking Cake You’ll Make Year Round

 To make the cake:

-• Preheat the oven to 350°F. Grease an 8x8x2-inch pan with cooking spray, or softened butter.
+• Heat the oven to 350°F. Grease an 8x8x2-inch pan with cooking spray, or softened butter.
 Line the bottom with parchment paper.

 • Transfer the batter to the prepared pan and bake for 30 to 33 minutes, rotating at the halfway point, until a toothpick inserted in the center comes out with a moist crumb or two.